 Tags: eggs, En Croute, Ham, Julia Child, Michel Richard, Peppers, Puff Pastry, Spinach, Torte Milanese, Tourte Milanese

 It was an amazing food blog run.
 I had about 7 posts lined up.
-The posts weren’t written, but the photos were ready – tucked in and snug as a bug in a rug in my photo program, waiting until I was ready to write and post.
+The posts weren’t written, but the photos were ready – tucked in and snug as a bug in a rug in my photo program waiting until I was ready to write and post.
 Then..the crash.

 Tags: Arugula, arugula pesto, Basil, Fettuccine, garlic, Lemon, Olive Oil, pesto

 About two weeks ago, the Sunday after the bombings in Boston..I started to think about life in a whole new perspective.
-It’s not a perspective I might follow – just errant thoughts…pondering….weighing options.
+It’s not a perspective I might follow – just errant thoughts…pondering, weighing options.

 These thoughts led to my remembering an old friend, someone who was there for me through thick and thin for many years, as I was for her.
 She had some issues that were alarming at times, so much so that I found myself unconsciously pulling away from her bit by bit..a slow, torturous break-up.
-She was starting to scare me and I told her that many times.
+She was starting to scare me and I told her so many times.
 She would just laugh wickedly.